ConorG180/my-spanish-quiz/README.md

  - Saving grades - A feature may be added to allow the user to save the grade in the form of a .txt document.
 This feature simply involves asking the user if they would like to save their grade, along with all their statistics about how they have done on the quiz.
 If the user wants, a .txt document would be written up outlining the user's grade and quiz results, and be saved on to the user's device.
  - Phrases - Currently, the dictionaries used to hold the words simply hold the spanish word as a key, and the english translation as the value.
 However, a feature may later be added to this programme whereby a second key is added to each of these dictionaries called "phrase" which would give an example of how the word is used in a Spanish sentence once the user has attempted their answer.
 This would help the user to learn more, as it would not only provide a phrase for the user and in turn more Spanish vocabulary, but would also help with grammar and allow the user to better understand the context of where the word is typically used.
  - Grammar/Vocabulary/Verbs modes - To better target a user's particular area of learning, it may be a good idea to provide different modes in which the quiz could be run.
 This would involve creating 3 separate dictionaries for each type of mode (one for easy, medium and hard) and then inputting the correct words(grammar, vocabulary or verbs) into the appropriate dictionaries depending on their degree of difficulty.

+# Testing and bugs
+For all testing, please refer to the [TESTING.md](TESTING.md) file.
 <!-- ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 Welcome Conor,